The following Translate Suffusion Theme into Another Language tutorial shows you how to translate Suffusion theme into Spanish and more.

 What you need:

 - A text editor, I use notepad in Windows.
-It must be a plain text editor.
+You can use what ever you want as long as it is a plain text editor.

 Step 2 ) Lets add a folder to our child theme “suffu-scion”.
 You need to name the folder translation.
 See image below.